outofoffice3/policy-general/README.md

   ]
 }
 ```
-The aws config rule lambda function needs to assume all of these roles.
-Add a trust policy to each role that will allow the lambda function's execution role to assume it.
+To allow the lambda function execution role to assume this role via `sts:AssumeRole` create a trust policy on each role.

 For example, your `config.json` file might look like this: